Million Dollar Minute: Round 1

 A series of six questions are asked and the first player to buzz in has a chance to answer.
 In the first series, more questions were often asked.
 A correct answer adds five points to the contestant's score, but an incorrect answer deducts five points from the score.
 It is possible for contestants to fall below zero—a negative score.
 After the questions, the contestant with the highest score is offered $2,000 of "safe money".
 The contestant is given five seconds to decide whether to take the money, which will drop their score down to the same as the contestant with the second highest score, or decline it.
-If two contestants are tied for the lead, the first contestant to buzz in during the five seconds wins the money and drops back to the other contestant with the second highest score.
+If two contestants are tied for the lead, the first contestant to buzz in during the five seconds wins the money and drops back to the contestant with the second highest score.
 If no contestant buzzes in during that five seconds, no safe money is given out.
 If all three contestants have the same score, no safe money is offered.